-8.7 Prevention and Intervention Updates
+8.9 Prevention and Intervention Update

-Kami Murphy presented a Prevention and Intervention update.
+Kami Murphy presented Prevention and Intervention update.
 She stated the D/M SELPA team previously called Positive Behavioral Interventions and Supports (PBIS) is now Prevention and Intervention.
 Kami reported Susan Barrett will be presenting PBIS and Mental Health: Implementation and Integration across the Tiers on February 19, 2020 at Apple Valley Unified School District office.
-Kami encourage the LEAs to send school teams to this training as Susan will be training around the school site multi-tiered systems.
+Kami encouraged the LEAs to send school teams to this training as it is training around the school site multi-tiered systems.
 There is no cost to attend this training.

-8.8 Compliance Update
+8.10 Compliance Update